faisalrathore93/My-Notes/README.md

 # Bugs

-### Insecure Data storage
+### Insecure Data storage in SharedPrefs

-Android app can stored the users senstive information like cookies,auth_token,username&Pass and other details in plain text without encryption which can lead to data theft.
+Android app can stored the users senstive information like cookies,auth_token,username&Pass and other details in shared prefrences without encryption which can lead to data theft.

 ```
 adb shell
-cd /data/data/com.package.name/*
+cd /data/data/com.package.name/sharedprefs/
 Test all the files for sensitive information.
 ```